rtaibah/jekyll-blog/_posts/zeitgeist/2009-03-30-i-really-hope-google-is-wrong-on-this-one.md

 ---

-{% include image.html url="/assets/images/content/zeitgeist/i-really-hope-google-is-wrong-on-this-one.jpg" %}
+{% include image.html url="/assets/images/content/zeitgeist/i-really-hope-google-is-wrong-on-this-one.jpg" description="I really hope google is wrong on this one" %}